Bernardo59/ControlExpertDFBPassword/README.md

 # Control Expert - DFB Password

 ## Description
-This program is used to find passwords of Derived Function Block on "EcoStruxure Control Expert" or "Unity" software.
+This program is used to find password of Derived Function Block on "EcoStruxure Control Expert" or "Unity" software.

 ## Extract the password
 1/ First, take a DFB in Control Expert or Unity with "Crypted password":